404NoMore404/PowerShellScripts/Packaging/README.md

 4. Looks up the application in the registry.
 If it is not found, logs a warning and skips the uninstall step rather than failing hard.
 5. Runs the uninstall using either an MSI product code or a direct EXE uninstaller path, depending on which method you configure.
 6. For MSI uninstalls, enables verbose MSI logging so a detailed log is written to the Intune logs folder.
 7. Iterates through any leftover folders and registry keys you define and removes them if they exist.
-This is where you put the paths Compare-WatchReports flagged as still on disk.
 8. Verifies the registry entry is gone after uninstall and logs a warning if it is still present.
 9. Writes a summary block at the end.